-- All animals in the study except sentinel animals and other satellite animals (see paragraph 20) shall be subjected to a full, detailed gross necropsy which includes careful examination of the external surface of the body, all orifices, and the cranial, thoracic and abdominal cavities and their contents.
+37. All animals in the study except sentinel animals (see paragraph 20) and other satellite animals should be subjected to a full, detailed gross necropsy which includes careful examination of the external surface of the body, all orifices, and the cranial, thoracic and abdominal cavities and their contents.
 Sentinel animals and other satellite animals may require necropsy on a case-by-case basis, at the discretion of the study director.
 Organ weights are not normally part of a carcinogenesis study, since geriatric changes and, at later stages, the development of tumours confounds the usefulness of organ weight data.
 They may, however, be critical to performing a weight of evidence evaluation and especially for mode of action considerations.
-If they are part of a satellite study, they should be collected at no later than one year after initiation of the study. - 55.
-The following tissues should be preserved in the most appropriate fixation medium for both the type of tissue and the intended subsequent histopathological examination (40) (tissues in square brackets are optional):
+If they are part of a satellite study, they should be collected at no later than one year after initiation of the study.

+38. The following tissues should be preserved in the most appropriate fixation medium for both the type of tissue and the intended subsequent histopathological examination (33) (tissues in square brackets are optional):

-all gross lesions heart pancreas stomach (forestomach, glandular stomach) adrenal gland ileum parathyroid gland [teeth] aorta jejunum peripheral nerve testis brain (including sections of cerebrum. kidney pituitary thymus cerebellum, and medulla/pons) caecum lacrimal gland (exorbital) prostate thyroid cervix liver rectum [tongue] coagulating gland lung salivary gland trachea colon lymph nodes (both superficial and deep) seminal vesicle urinary bladder duodenum mammary gland (obligatory for females and, if visibly dissectable, from males) skeletal muscle uterus (including cervix) epididymis [upper respiratory tract, including nose, turbinates, and paranasal sinuses] skin [ureter] eye (including retina) oesophagus spinal cord (at three levels: cervical, mid-thoracic, and lumbar) [urethra] [femur with joint] [olfactory bulb] spleen vagina gall bladder (for ovary [sternum], section of bone species other than rat) marrow and/or a fresh bone marrow (at) aspirate Harderian gland
+all gross lesions heart pancreas stomach (forestomach, glandular stomach)

+adrenal gland ileum parathyroid gland [teeth]

+aorta jejunum peripheral nerve testis

+brain (including kidney pituitary thymus

+sections of cerebrum,

+cerebellum, and

+medulla/pons)

+caecum lacrimal gland prostate thyroid

+(exorbital)

+cervix liver rectum [tongue]

+coagulating gland lung salivary gland trachea

+colon lymph nodes (both seminal vesicle urinary bladder

+superficial and deep)

+duodenum mammary gland skeletal muscle uterus (including

+(obligatory for cervix)

+females and, if visibly

+dissectable, from

+males)

+epididymis [upper respiratory skin [ureter]

+tract, including nose,

+turbinates, and

+paranasal sinuses]

+eye (including retina) oesophagus spinal cord (at three [urethra]

+levels: cervical, mid-

+thoracic, and lumbar)

+[femur with joint] [olfactory bulb] spleen vagina

+gall bladder (for ovary [sternum], section of bone

+species other than rat) marrow and/or a fresh

+bone marrow aspirate

+Harderian gland

 In the case of paired organs, e.g., kidney, adrenal, both organs should be preserved.
 The clinical and other findings may suggest the need to examine additional tissues.
-Also, any organs considered likely to be target organs based on the known properties of the test substance should be preserved.
-In studies involving the dermal route of administration, the list of organs as set out for the oral route should be examined, and specific sampling and preservation of the skin from the site of application is necessary.
-In inhalation studies, the list of preserved and examined tissues from the respiratory tract should follow the recommendations of TG 412 (8) and TG 413 (9).
+Also, any organs considered likely to be target organs based on the known properties of the test chemical should be preserved.
+In studies involving the dermal route of administration, the list of organs as set out for the oral route should be preserved, and specific sampling and preservation of the skin from the site of application is essential.
+In inhalation studies, the list of preserved and examined tissues from the respiratory tract should follow the recommendations of TG 412 (9) and TG 413 (10).
 For other organs/tissues (and in addition to the specifically preserved tissues from the respiratory tract) the list of organs as set out for the oral route should be examined.